 The source of Pack’s argument that science makes the case for God, is revealed to be a Wall Street Journal article: “Science Increasingly Makes the Case for God”, by Eric Metaxas and published on December 25, 2014.
 Unfortunately, the article is behind a pay-wall.
 A newspaper article written by someone who is not a scientist is not exactly the most reliable source to base your argument on, but let’s follow along.

 - SETI hasn’t found any extraterrestrial civilization yet.

 We seem to be alone in the universe, therefore God exists.
 Not only is this a complete non sequitur, the argument as presented makes it sound as if SETI is a hugely funded research project which is evidently not the case.
 And even if it were, the universe is so vast, it shouldn’t be surprising that the search takes a while.
 Even if it would turn out that we are indeed alone in the universe, that still would not be proof that we are created by a God.

 - Life is so improbable that it shouldn’t even exist.

 We’ve heard this one before but it is really a silly argument.
 First of all, it is another non sequitur.
 You can’t say “It’s so improbable so God must have done it”.
 Also, we have no idea how probable or improbable life is.
 As life-supporting universes go, we have a sample size of 1, so it’s impossible to do any kind of meaningful statistics.

 - The values of the laws of physics are fine-tuned.

-Not only is life existing incredibly improbable, the existence of the universe is also totally improbable.
-If the values of the four forces had been off by even a fraction, the universe as we know it, could not have existed.
+Pack asserts that not only is life existing incredibly improbable, the existence of the universe is also totally improbable.
+If the values of the four fundamental forces had been off by even a fraction, the universe as we know it, could not have existed.
 This is backward reasoning.
 Only a universe that is capable of supporting intelligent life could produce intelligent life.
 Had the universe been very different, we would not be here to ponder the fine-tuning.